Updated: August, 2022

-Copyright 2015 Think Social Publishing, Inc.
+© 2022 Think Social Publishing, Inc.

 "People think that if something feels easy to do, the mechanisms behind it must be simple." -Cosmides

-The Four Steps of Communication
+The 4 Steps of Face-to-Face Communication

 Here's a great video showing one of our conference attendees (Casey), who also happens to have autism, showing his insight into the importance of each of these steps when talking with Michelle.
-Click here to watch the video.